DodgyMurx/startup-cambridge.github.io/index.md

 <!-- /TOC -->

 ## Cambridge area
-The Cambridge ecosystem is also known as ["Silicon Fen"](https://en.wikipedia.org/wiki/Silicon_Fen).
+The Cambridge ecosystem is also known as ["Silicon Fen"](https://en.wikipedia.org/wiki/Silicon_Fen), the 'Cambridge Technopole', the 'Cambridge Cluster', or the 'Cambridge Phenomenon'.
 The area is now one of the most important technology centres in Europe.

+### Technopole report
+An overview of the ecosystem is available via the [Technopole report](https://www.ifm.eng.cam.ac.uk/research/ctm/ctmresearch/te/cambridge-technopole/) published by the Institute for Manufacturing.

 # Useful local links and advice